oplS16projects/FP1/README.md

 My name: John Perkins

-So for my Final Project Exploration 1 I decided to go into the plot library of racket and mess around with some of the procedures in there.
+	So for my Final Project Exploration 1 I decided to go into the plot library of racket and mess around with some of the procedures inthere.
 I was deciding between this library and I some logo generation library that I forget the name of already.
 I ended up with this one as it just seemed more immediately useful and also easier to understand than the other one and it turned out to be pretty cool.

 	When I first started looking at the plot library, it was pretty standard as I started out with a normal y = x graph.